 Create high‑power photonic systems where coherence, damage thresholds, and feedback control are central challenges, with applications from advanced interferometers to energy‑relevant laser platforms.

-- Sum Frequency Generation for high QE wavelength conversion — Use sum-frequency generation to convert photons between wavelengths with high quantum efficiency for low-noise sensing and readout.
+- Sum Frequency Generation for high QE wavelength conversion — Cavity-enhanced sum-frequency generation to upconvert 2 µm photons to visible wavelengths, enabling silicon photodetectors with near-unity quantum efficiency for future gravitational-wave detectors.

 - Optical Enhancement Cavities for Laser Fusion — Develop high-finesse optical enhancement cavities to recycle and shape laser pulses for inertial fusion and high-energy-density physics.